teambit/docs/docs/react-native/extending-react-native.md

   }
 }
 ```
-> The above example shows the 'react' library being removed as a (runtime) dependency and added as a peer dependency.
+> The above example shows the 'react-native' library being removed as a (runtime) dependency and added as a peer dependency.
 ### overridePackageJsonProps
 ```ts
 overridePackageJsonProps(props: PackageJsonProps): EnvTransformer